Grant Proposal FAQs

 I am required to submit eight copies of my proposal.
 Who makes these copies?

-The Office of Research Services will make the necessary copies, plus any others required for campus distribution.
-Letting ORS make the copies will help assure that all changes and corrections which may be made prior to submission are included in the copies sent to the granting agency.
+The Office of Sponsored Programs and Research Services will make the necessary copies, plus any others required for campus distribution.
+Letting OSPRS make the copies will help assure that all changes and corrections which may be made prior to submission are included in the copies sent to the granting agency.

 How do I know whether a grant application should be submitted through the University's Officeof Research Services, the Coastal Education Foundation, or just directly to the funding agency?

 The application should be submitted by whichever body will receive and administer the grant funds.
-If funds will go into any University Account or if the proposed project will make use of any University facilities beyond your office or entail any commitment or expenditure of funds by the University, the application must be submitted through the Office of Research Services.
-If there are any personnel costs aside from payments made directly to you, as in the case of most fellowships or consulting positions, then the application must be submitted by the Office of Research Services.
-If you are not sure of how your application should be submitted, contact the Office of Research Services.
+If funds will go into any University Account or if the proposed project will make use of any University facilities beyond your office or entail any commitment or expenditure of funds by the University, the application must be submitted through the Office of Sponsored Programs and Research Services.
+If there are any personnel costs aside from payments made directly to you, as in the case of most fellowships or consulting positions, then the application must be submitted by the Office of Sponsored Programs and Research Services.
+If you are not sure of how your application should be submitted, contact the Office of Sponsored Programs and Research Services.